MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-security.md

 ## Azure Data Explorer stores data within a region

 Every Azure Data Explorer cluster runs on dedicated resources in a single region.
-All data is stored whithin the region.
+All data is stored within the region.

 ## Next steps